Coach Marketing Strategy: A step by step guide to selling more digital coaching

 Have you picked yours yet?

-4. Packages and Pricing – Positioning your Coaching Services
+4. Packages and Pricing – Positioning Strategy for your Coaching Services

 Most people will tackle positioning first – granted your ideal client is going to dictate this, in a way.
 However, first, you need to look at your packages and your pricing.